thabit-ai/thabit/README.md

 ## TODO:

-- More logs.
 - Validate the input dataset.
-- Util folder for Validating Dataset, versioning datasets.
-- UI for adding a dataset.
 - UI for adding/editing config.
 - Visulaise Output (using UI).
 - Run eval per dataset (add folders for dataset and for evals).